How to Get Rid of Bags Under Eyes: Treatment at home or Therapies?

 - Excess skin on lower eyelids

-Talk with your doctor about the side effects of eyelid surgery — dry eyes, watery eyes, pain, swelling, bruising and blurred vision.
-Rare complications include visual loss, bleeding, infection, injury to eye muscles, corneal abrasion and drooping of an eyelid.
+Discuss the aftereffects of eyelid surgery with your doctor, including dry eyes, watery eyes, pain, swelling, bruising, and blurred vision.
+Loss of vision, bleeding, infections, damage to the eye muscles, corneal abrasions, and drooping eyelids are uncommon complications.